 No matter if you work with one supplier or hundreds, your business must have an efficient vendor management system to assist with organizing contract terms, points of contact, financials, and more.
-From supplier selection and onboarding, to vendor contracts and risk mitigation, there are several steps that every buyer must take to smooth out their vendor management process, saving them both time and money.
+From supplier selection and onboarding, to vendor contracts and risk mitigation, there are several steps that buyers should consider taking to smooth out their vendor management process, saving them both time and money.

 Every effective vendor management policy is structured to elicit a win-win scenario on both sides of the relationship.
 By following these steps, your business can reap the many benefits of a streamlined vendor management process.